A woodland stewardship plan helps woodland owners understand what is in their woods, how to improve them, and when to do the work.

 Woodland Stewardship Plan Writer Map

 Click on a county to get a list of approved plan writers who write plans in the county.
 Scroll down the popup box to see the entire list.

 More information about the map

 Who is on the map?
-The map includes public and private sector natural resource professionals approved to write Woodland Stewardship Plans in Minnesota.
-This data is maintained by the Sustainable Forests Education Co-operative (SFEC).
+The map includes public and private sector natural resource professionals approved to write woodland stewardship plans in Minnesota.
+This data is maintained by the Sustainable Forests Education Cooperative.

 When will the map be updated?
 Quarterly.
 We expect to make updates on or about the first of January, April, July, and October each year.